 Another popular key among accordion players in Ireland is C#/D

 The late Paddy O’Brien and Finbarr Dwyer are very important players of the the B/C button accordion.
 Joe Burke, a peer of both these Irish men, still plays today.

 The late Joe Cooley is a revered player of the C#/D accordion as is Charlie Harris and Tony McMahon.

-Sharon Shannon also plays the button accordion and she is often credited with bringing traditional Irish music to a new international audience.
+Sharon Shannon also plays the button accordion and has been credited with bringing traditional Irish music to a new international audience.